capitalone/DataProfiler/doc/DATA_LOADING.md

 *Note: This override can still if fail, if the `data_reader` cannot load the file.*

 It is important to note that by default the `Data class` does not utilize file extensions to identify *file type*.
-Instead, it inspects the file itself to determine which `data_reader` it should use.
+Instead, the data classes inspect the file utilizing the `is_match` function, to determine which `data_reader` it should use.
 See [data_readers/csv_data.py](/data_profiler/data_readers/csv_data.py) as an example.
-The `is_match` function is utilized by the `CSVData` class to determine if it can be used to load the given file.

 Finally, if a `data_reader` is missing please feel free to contribute one back to the project.